peseni/prepper.fyi-hugo/content/post/2016-08-22-AnnounceContest.md

 PUBLICITY
 By participating, each entrant grants Sponsor permission to use his/her name, likeness or comments for publicity purposes without payment of additional consideration, except where prohibited by law.

 SWEEPSTAKES SPONSORS
 This sweepstakes is sponsored by:
-Prepper.fyi
-17 Song Thrush Drive
+Prepper.fyi, 17 Song Thrush Drive, Ashford, Kent, TN25 7FP.
+UK.
-Ashford
-Kent
-TN25 7FP
-UK

 Any questions regarding this Sweepstakes should be directed to jon@prepper.fyi